Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Try to submit the form.
 3. Observe the error indicators.

+**Expected Result:** Invalid fields should be clearly highlighted (e.g., red border or icon), and error messages are shown near the relevant input.

-**Expected Result:**  Verify that invalid fields are clearly highlighted (e.g., red border or icon), and error messages are shown near the relevant input.
+**Actual Result:**  Invalid fields are clearly highlighted (e.g., red border or icon), and error messages are shown near the relevant input.

 ---